juimdpp/PhyzEffect-Vive/README.md

 Follow the steps below to extract and simulate the virtual trajectory from real-world object interactions:

 ### 1. **Set Up the ZED Camera**
    - Install the ZED Mini or ZED2 camera as required for your setup.
+Please refer to this [link](https://github.com/stereolabs/zed-sdk/tree/master) for details.
    - Ensure the camera drivers and the ZED SDK are properly installed on your system.
    - Verify the camera functionality using the ZED SDK tools provided by [Stereolabs](https://www.stereolabs.com/).

 ### 2. **Prepare the Scene**
    - Print at least 3 ArUco markers.
+In this project, we used the 3 first markers from this [generator](https://chev.me/arucogen/).
    - Place the markers in the scene at distinct positions such that they form a bounding box in 3D space that fully encloses the scene.
    - Ensure the markers are clearly visible and evenly distributed across the scene.